 Autolus Therapeutics Has No Business Relationship with Silicon Valley Bank

-/EIN News/ -- LONDON, March 13, 2023 (GLOBE NEWSWIRE) -- Autolus Therapeutics plc (Nasdaq: AUTL), a clinical-stage biopharmaceutical company developing next-generation programmed T cell therapies, today and following recent events with Silicon Valley Bank, announced that the company has no business relationships with Silicon Valley Bank past or present.
+LONDON, March 13, 2023 (GLOBE NEWSWIRE) -- Autolus Therapeutics plc AUTL, a clinical-stage biopharmaceutical company developing next-generation programmed T cell therapies, today and following recent events with Silicon Valley Bank, announced that the company has no business relationships with Silicon Valley Bank past or present.

 About Autolus Therapeutics plc